duinness/hack2025-GA/README.md

 ```

 ## UI Usage
-Use a web browser and navigate to localhost:3000
+Use a web browser and navigate to localhost:3000 and chat away
-Chat away

 ## API Usage